 As usual, URA significant wave heights (SWH) are rather stable and of good quality, apart from the overestimation of small SWH values.
-Figure 4 shows the time history of the daily bias between the altimeter and the ECMWF operational model wave heights in the North Atlantic since the beginning of year 2000.
+Figure 4 shows the time history of the 7- and 365-day running averages of the daily bias between the altimeter and the ECMWF operational model wave heights in the North Atlantic since the beginning of year 2000.
 After excluding the apparent anomalous altimeter behaviour during March-April 2000 and February 2001 one can distinguish a seasonal cycle of bias in Figure 4 with a minimum value taking place around April-May and a maximum value occurring around October-November before the loss of the global coverage.
 This seasonal cycle became stronger after the loss of the global coverage with the minimum and maximum values shifted earlier by about one month.
 Although it is difficult to pinpoint the reason for the stronger cycle, recent model changes like the unresolved bathymetry treatment introduced on 9 March 2004 and the change of wave model dissipation introduced on 5 April 2005 are possible candidates.
 Another possible reason could be related to the uncovered part towards the southern edge of the area (see Figure 3) which shows less variability than the higher latitudes.
-Figure 4 displays a clear general trend of reduced bias over the years as well.
+The 365-day running average in Figure 4 displays a clear general trend of reduced bias over the years as well.
 This is mainly due to the model improvements.
 Recently, the bias seems to fluctuate around the zero value.
-Apart from that, the bias between the altimeter and the model wave heights did not suffer any abrupt changes after the loss of the global coverage.
+Apart from that, the bias between the altimeter and the model wave heights